hilaryrowe/documentation3/dataTab/creatingCustomTables.md

 You can create custom tables for Cycles data.
 Use the following steps to create a custom table for cycle data.

  1. On the Data Tab, select Cycles from the Filter Bar.
 Select all other Filter Bar options (i.e. Asset Picker, etc.).
-Tabular data displays by cycle.
+    * Tabular data displays by cycle.
+    * The total number of Data Fields and Cycles displays next to the Table icon.

  2. Click the Table icon to open the Accumulator.

  ![](accumulator3.png)